 No doubt the coast guard of these countries are alert and their navies are excellent, but the lack of enforcing legislation on lines of USCG 96 hours (NOA) has made coastlines of countries such as India prone to alien vessels.

-Ship owners have started installing armed guards, created citadels and barbed wires on board for protection from piracy attacks, but these measures are focused mainly for ships transiting Gulf of Aden or pirated sensitive areas in the Arabian Sea and Indian ocean.
-The recent shooting case of Indian fisherman off Kerala coast by Italian armed guards has given good excuse to some ship-owners to remove armed guards quoting this incident and leaving their seafarers totally at the mercy of patrolling Naval vessels.
+Shipowners have started installing armed guards, created citadels and barbed wires on board for protection from piracy attacks, but these measures are focused mainly on ships transiting the Gulf of Aden or pirated sensitive areas in the Arabian Sea and Indian ocean.
+The recent shooting case of an Indian fisherman off the Kerala coast by Italian armed guards has given a good excuse to some ship-owners to remove armed guards quoting this incident and leaving their seafarers totally at the mercy of patrolling Naval vessels.

-Several measures taken by NATO’s Operation ocean shield , the EU’s NAVFOR operation Atlanta and the Combined Task force151 which have been helpful to deter the pirates from attacking ships off Somalia up to a certain extent, but not completely.
+Several measures are taken by NATO’s Operation ocean shield, the EU’s NAVFOR operation Atlanta and the Combined Task force151 have been helpful to deter the pirates from attacking ships off Somalia up to a certain extent, but not completely.
 The political situation in Somalia is too complex for any foreign government to interfere and to provide a lasting solution.
-Considering the easy money that the ransom brings to the pirates, the problem of somali pirates will not end very soon.
+Considering the easy money that the ransom brings to the pirates, the problem of Somali pirates will not end very soon.

 With piracy spreading its influence to many terrorist groups who eye easy money with the kidnapping and seajacking of ships, seafarers are one left at the receiving end and more vulnerable to such piracy attacks.

 What Seafarers Should Do To Tackle Maritime Piracy?